 If you’re self-employed and operating as a sole trader or in an unincorporated partnership, you may be eligible for default Death and TPD cover when you join Cbus.

 You’ll also be eligible for default Income Protection cover so if you’re temporarily unable to work because of an accident or illness, and you meet the requirements of the Cbus Insurance Policy, you’ll receive a regular income payment.

 You can apply to change your cover any time after you join.

-To increase your insurance cover, log in to your member account, click on the ‘Insurance details’ tab across the top and then click the button ‘Change insurance or track existing application’.
+To increase your insurance cover, login to your member account, click on the ‘Insurance' tab across the top and then click the button ‘Go to insurance online’.

 Alternatively, you can download and complete an application form and send it back to us.

 If you have any questions or if you’d like us to send you the form, call us on 1300 361 784.

 Cbus has four work categories, based on the duties you perform in your role.
 Each category has its own insurance scale that shows how much each unit of cover is worth.